-NUBEQA® (darolutamide) is a prescription medicine used to treat men with prostate cancer that has not spread to other parts of the body and is no longer responding to a medical or surgical treatment that lowers testosterone.
+NUBEQA® (darolutamide) is a prescription medicine used to treat men with prostate cancer that has not spread to other parts of the body and no longer responds to a medical or surgical treatment that lowers testosterone.

 It is not known if NUBEQA is safe and effective in women and children.